th2-net/remotehand/Readme.txt

 ScrollTo,5,locator,matcher

 Optionally waits <wait> seconds for element specified by <matcher> and scrolls browser window to it.
 Element is found using <locator>.
+Note that all of actions working with elements (Click, SendKeys, etc.) will scroll to the element automatically if it is invisible.

 #action